ejpsoil/inspire_soil_gpkg_template/sql/README.md

 **FAOHORIZONNOTATIONTYPE**
 - "i_ceckfaoprofileelementtype" - INSERT - Checks that the profileelementtype is = 1, meaning that it is a HORIZON
 - "u_ceckfaoprofileelementtype" - UPDATE - Checks that the profileelementtype is = 1, meaning that it is a HORIZON
+- "i_faohorizonmaster_1" - INSERT - Checks that only valid values from the CODELIST faohorizonmastervalue are entered in the "faohorizonmaster_1" field
+- "u_faohorizonmaster_1" - UPDATE - Checks that only valid values from the CODELIST faohorizonmastervalue are entered in the "faohorizonmaster_1" field
-- "i_faohorizonmaster" - INSERT - Checks that only valid values from the CODELIST faohorizonmastervalue are entered in the "faohorizonmaster" field
+- "i_faohorizonmaster_2" - INSERT - Checks that only valid values from the CODELIST faohorizonmastervalue are entered in the "faohorizonmaster_2" field
-- "u_faohorizonmaster" - UPDATE - Checks that only valid values from the CODELIST faohorizonmastervalue are entered in the "faohorizonmaster" field
+- "u_faohorizonmaster_2" - UPDATE - Checks that only valid values from the CODELIST faohorizonmastervalue are entered in the "faohorizonmaster_2" field
+- "i_faohorizonsubordinate_1" - INSERT - Checks that only valid values from the CODELIST faohorizonsubordinatevalue are entered in the "faohorizonsubordinate_1" field
+- "u_faohorizonsubordinate_1" - UPDATE - Checks that only valid values from the CODELIST faohorizonsubordinatevalue are entered in the "faohorizonsubordinate_1" field
+- "i_faohorizonsubordinate_2" - INSERT - Checks that only valid values from the CODELIST faohorizonsubordinatevalue are entered in the "faohorizonsubordinate_2" field
+- "u_faohorizonsubordinate_2" - UPDATE - Checks that only valid values from the CODELIST faohorizonsubordinatevalue are entered in the "faohorizonsubordinate_2" field
-- "i_faohorizonsubordinate" - INSERT - Checks that only valid values from the CODELIST faohorizonsubordinatevalue are entered in the "faohorizonsubordinate" field
+- "i_faohorizonsubordinate_3" - INSERT - Checks that only valid values from the CODELIST faohorizonsubordinatevalue are entered in the "faohorizonsubordinate_3" field
-- "u_faohorizonsubordinate" - UPDATE - Checks that only valid values from the CODELIST faohorizonsubordinatevalue are entered in the "faohorizonsubordinate" field
+- "u_faohorizonsubordinate_3" - UPDATE - Checks that only valid values from the CODELIST faohorizonsubordinatevalue are entered in the "faohorizonsubordinate_3" field
 - "i_faoprime" - INSERT - Checks that only valid values from the CODELIST faoprimevalue are entered in the "faoprime" field
 - "u_faoprime" - UPDATE - Checks that only valid values from the CODELIST faoprimevalue are entered in the "faoprime" field